A53o/Slash-Lobby-Spigot/README.md

 # Info

-This plugin was made using Visual Bukkit witch is a tool to make it easy to make plugins https://github.com/OfficialDonut/VisualBukkit
+This plugin was made using Visual Bukkit which is a tool to make it easy to make plugins https://github.com/OfficialDonut/VisualBukkit